Postcodes in the United Kingdom: Modern postcode system

 The Post Office experimented with electro-mechanical sorting machines in the late 1950s.
 These devices presented an envelope to an operator, who would press a button indicating which bin to sort the letter into.
 Postcodes were suggested to increase the efficiency of this process by removing the need for the sorter to remember the correct sorting for as many places.
 In January 1959 the Post Office analysed the results of a survey on public attitudes towards the use of postal codes, and committed to choosing a town in which to experiment with codes.
-The envisaged format for the new post code was a six-character alphanumeric code in two parts, with three letters designating the geographical area and three numbers tidentifying the individual address.
+The envisaged format for the new post code was a six-character alphanumeric code in two parts, with three letters designating the geographical area and three numbers identifying the individual address.
 On 28 July Ernest Marples, the Postmaster General, announced that Norwich had been selected, and that each of the 150,000 private and business addresses would receive a code by October.
 Norwich was selected as it already had eight automatic mail sorting machines in use.
 The original Norwich format consisted of "NOR", followed by a space, then a two-digit number (which, unlike the current format, could include a leading zero), and finally a single letter (instead of the two final letters in the current format).

 In October 1965, Tony Benn as Postmaster General announced that postal coding was to be extended to the rest of the country in the next few years.

 On 1 May 1967 postcodes were next introduced in Croydon.
 The many postcodes for central Croydon began with "CRO", while those of the surrounding post towns with CR2, CR3 and CR4.
 The uniform system of a set of three final characters after the space (such as 0AA, known as the inward code) was adopted.
 This was to be the beginning of a ten-year plan, costing an estimated £24 million.
 Within two years it was expected that full coding would be used in Aberdeen, Belfast, Brighton, Bristol, Bromley, Cardiff, Coventry, Manchester, Newcastle upon Tyne, Newport, Reading, Sheffield, Southampton and the Western district of London.
+Newcastle upon Tyne and Sheffield were allocated NE and S respectively, which had been created originally in London, but later abolished.
 By 1967, codes had been introduced to Aberdeen, Southampton, Brighton and Derby.
 In 1970, codes were introduced to the London Western and North Western postal districts.
 In December 1970, much Christmas mail was postmarked with the message "Remember to use the Postal Code" although codes were used to sort mail in only a handful of sorting offices.